How to Cleanse Red String Bracelet Energy Safely

-Quick answer: To cleanse a red string bracelet, remove it gently if your tradition allows, pass it through incense smoke or hold it near a bowl of salt, say a short protection intention, then let it rest in moonlight or a clean sacred space.
+Quick answer: To cleanse red string bracelet energy safely, remove the bracelet gently if your tradition allows, pass it through incense smoke or hold it near a bowl of salt, say a short protection intention, then let it rest in moonlight or a clean sacred space.
 Avoid soaking it unless the material is washable, and do not cleanse it with harsh chemicals.

-How to Cleanse a Red String Bracelet Step by Step
+How to Cleanse Red String Bracelet Energy Step by Step

 Red String Bracelet Cleansing Methods at a Glance